demisto/content/Packs/EWS/Integrations/EWSO365/README.md

 Returns a list of searchable mailboxes.

+When using UPN parameter, the command ews-get-searchable-mailboxes would work after assigning RBAC roles requested in the management role header as explained [https://learn.microsoft.com/en-us/Exchange/policy-and-compliance/ediscovery/assign-permissions?redirectedfrom=MSDN&view=exchserver-2019].

 ##### Required Permissions

 Requires eDiscovery permissions to the Exchange Server.
 For more information see the [Microsoft documentation](https://technet.microsoft.com/en-us/library/dd298059(v=exchg.160).aspx).